 A digital certificate is available upon successful completion of course.

-This certification is accepted by the BSA and is ACA approved.
+This certification is ACA and US Coast Guard approved.

 Prerequisites:

-• Complete the two required forms (waiver & medical forms) prior to class.**
+– Complete the waiver & medical forms prior to class.**

 This introductory wilderness medicine course is recommended for anyone who spends time on the water; whether it be boating, paddleboarding, kayaking, or even snorkeling!
 It is strongly recommended for anyone who spends any amount of time in the great outdoors, including “weekend warriors” Scouting and youth program leaders, teachers leading school trips, backcountry guides, canoe & rafting trip guides, private expedition groups, college/university outdoor education programs, hiking club trip leaders, wilderness therapeutic programs, and adventure race safety personnel.

-The 16 to 20-hour Wilderness First Aid course includes many advanced topics that other programs leave out such as reduction of dislocations and epinephrine administration.
+The 25-hour Wilderness First Aid Afloat course includes many advanced topics that other programs leave out such as reduction of dislocations and epinephrine administration.
 A sample list of topics covered in this course include (but are not limited to):

 CERTIFICATION

-Valid for two years, our Wilderness First Aid Afloat certification is nationally-recognized by the American Camp Association, Scouts BSA (formerly Boy Scouts of America), U.S. Coast Guard, JCC and many other organizations across the United States and Canada.
+Valid for two years, our Wilderness First Aid Afloat certification is nationally-recognized by the US Coast Guard, American Canoe Association, American Camp Association, Boy Scouts of America (BSA), JCC and many other organizations across the United States and Canada.
 The certificate earned by taking this course is accepted by Philmont Scout Ranch, Northern Tier, Florida Sea Base, Bechtel Summit, and all other Scouting programs.

 RECERTIFICATION

-Currently, your Wilderness First Aid Afloat certification can only be renewed by taking another Wilderness First Aid Afloat or Wilderness First Aid course.
-Because wilderness medicine is constantly changing as science and medical research make greater and greater strides, there is no “refresher” course for Wilderness First Aid Afloat.
+Currently, your Wilderness First Aid Afloat certification can only be renewed by taking another Wilderness First Aid Afloat course.
+Because wilderness medicine is constantly changing as science and medical research make greater and greater strides, there is no “refresher” course for Wilderness First Aid.

 Center for Wilderness Safety’s Wilderness First Aid Afloat course curriculum changes every several years, as new and improved techniques and science move forward to offer better ways of providing patient care.